Talk to Sales: (833) 820-1181

 • Scale payroll operations as the business grows

-By combining technology with payroll expertise, partners like PrimePay help employers turn payroll into a reliable, well-managed process rather than a recurring headache.
+PrimePay combines technology and payroll expertise to help employers make payroll a reliable, well-managed process instead of a recurring headache.

 The Power of Outsourcing Payroll

 Payroll is one of those business functions that seems straightforward…until it isn’t.
-As companies grow, regulations change, and workforces become more complex, payroll quickly turns into a time-consuming, high-risk responsibility.
+As companies grow, regulations change, and workforces become more complex.
+Payroll becomes a time-consuming and risky task.

-That’s why payroll outsourcing has become an increasingly common choice for employers of all sizes.
-In fact, a 2024 report from Deloitte shows that nearly three-quarters (73%) of organizations outsource at least part of their payroll operations.
+That’s why employers, big and small, choose payroll outsourcing.
+In fact, a 2024 report shows that nearly three-quarters (73%) of organizations outsource at least part of their payroll.

 The reason is that by outsourcing payroll, businesses can: